Huulab/Ucaps-seq/AmP.md

 ...
 ```

-This file is used to calculate mutation rates.
+This file was used to calculate mutation rates.